rachmorse/fMRI-analysis/README.md

 2. **`transform_dk_atlas_native_space.py`**
     - **Purpose:** Resample the DK atlas from the subject's T1 space to the subject's native BOLD space using `mri_vol2vol` from FreeSurfer.
 The DK atlas requires resampling to ensures that the atlas is tailored to the individual's brain morphology, rather than a generalized MNI space.
 During FreeSurfer's `recon-all` (cortical reconstruction) process, a version of the DK atlas is created that is specific to each subject's T1-weighted anatomical space.
 To utilize this atlas for fMRI analysis, you need to resample the T1-specific DK atlas to the subject's native BOLD space.
     - **Functions:**
-        - `process_subject(freesurfer_folder)`: Creates DK atlas in an individual subject's BOLD image space.
+        - `process_subject`: Creates DK atlas in an individual subject's BOLD image space.
-        - `main(multi)`: Main function to initialize and process all subjects.
+        - `main`: Main function to initialize and process all subjects.
 Allows input of session timepoint and directories for data input and output.
     - **Notes:**
         - Adjust paths for data input and output and session (`ses`).
         - This script requires FreeSurfer to be set up on your system.